AyushBishnoi/Tax-Calculator/README.md

 ### Test Cases

-#### Case 1: Tooltip is shown on hovering over the question mark icons
+#### Case 1: Tooltip is shown on hovering over the question mark icons.

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/5a2f8595-d800-4bbe-bb85-1ef19a33a851" width="450" height="500">

-#### Case 2: When try to submit without any input it will shows Error icon and when we hover it it will show a message "Input field is mandatory"
+#### Case 2: When try to submit without any input it will shows Error icon and when we hover it it will show a message "Input field is mandatory".
 Image 1: Showing Error icon when we click on Submit.
 Error icon is shown only in Gross income input field and Age input field.
 It will consider extra income and applicable deductions equal to 0 if not provided by the user to calculate the tax.</br>
 Image 2: Showing Error message "Input field is mandatory" when we hover over error icon (!).